Chad makes arrests over alleged pre-election bomb and murder plot

 By Mahamat Ramadane

-N'Djamena, April 9 (Reuters) - Chad's interior ministry says it has arrested several people after uncovering a plot to assassinate prominent political figures and bomb polling stations and the electoral commission headquarters ahead of Sunday's presidential election.
+N'Djamena, April 9 (Reuters) - Chad's interior ministry said it had arrested several people after uncovering a plot to assassinate prominent political figures and bomb polling stations and the electoral commission headquarters ahead of Sunday's presidential election.

 Politicians were among those arrested for planning the killings of opposition and civil society leaders in an attempt to frame the government, the ministry said in a statement late on Thursday.

-Rights groups and opposition politicians say authorities have cracked down on dissent ahead of Sunday's vote when Chad's President Idriss Deby is poised to extend his three-decade rule.
+Rights groups and opposition politicians say authorities have been cracking down on dissent ahead of Sunday's vote when Chad's President Idriss Deby is poised to extend his three-decade rule.

-One presidential candidate Yaya Dillo has been in hiding since two people, including his mother, were killed in an assault at his home in February.
+In a statement on Friday, the government rejected these allegations, calling them an attempt to undermine the credibility of the electoral process.

-Those involved in the election plot were arrested while driving cars with fake licence plates loaded with "weapons of war", the ministry said.
+The interior ministry said those involved in the election plot were arrested while driving cars with fake licence plates loaded with "weapons of war".
 The situation was under control, it said.

 Among those in custody is the leader of Chad's opposition Socialist Party Dinamou Daram, his brother told Reuters.